Dorset culture: Historical and cultural periods

 Dorset culture and history is divided into periods: the early, middle, and late phases, as well as perhaps a terminal phase (from c.
 1000 onwards).
 The terminal phase, if it existed, would likely be closely related to the onset of the Medieval Warm Period, which started to warm the Arctic considerably around the mid-10th century.
 With the warmer climates, the sea ice became less predictable and was isolated from the High Arctic.

 The Dorset were highly adapted to living in a very cold climate, and much of their food is thought to have been from hunting sea mammals that breathe through holes in the ice.
 The massive decline in sea-ice which the Medieval Warm Period produced would have strongly affected the Dorset.
 They could have followed the ice north.
 Most of the evidence suggests that they disappeared some time between 1000 and 1500.
 Radiocarbon dating has shown the Dorset were living in the Cambridge Bay area as late as 1350 CE, while the Thule Inuit moved into the area around 1200 CE.
-Scientists have suggested that they disappeared because they were unable to adapt to climate change or that they were vulnerable to newly introduced disease.
+Artifacts of the Dorset can be found all over the north.